Warsak Dam

-Warsak Dam (د ورسک بند; ورسک ڈیم) is a mass concrete gravity dam located on the Kabul River in the Valley of Peshawar, approximately 20 km northwest of the city of Peshawar in the Khyber Pakhtunkhwa province of Pakistan.
+Warsak Dam (د ورسک بند; ورسک ڈیم) is a mass concrete gravity dam located on the Kabul River in District Mohmand, Mechni, approximately 30 km northwest from the city of Peshawar in the Khyber Pakhtunkhwa province of Pakistan.

 History

 Warsak Dam was completed under the Colombo Plan in two phases and financed by the Canadian Government.
 The first phase was completed in 1960 and consisted of the construction of the dam.
 Irrigation tunnels and installation of four power generating units, each of 40 MW capacity with 132 kV transmission system, were also completed in 1960.
 Two additional generating units of 41.48 MW capacity each were added in 1980-81 in the second phase.

 Capacity

 The total installed capacity of the Warsak Dam Hydropower Project is 243 MW.
 In June 2012, the Pakistan WAPDA (Water and Power Development Authority) decided to add a 375 MW powerhouse to Warsak, which will raise Warsak's total power generation capacity to 525 MW.
 No date was given on when the project would be complete.